Chapter 32.1 Introduction

 The numerator of the Gzakl(s) disturbance transfer function is other than numerator of the Gz(s) closed loop transfer function.

-It’s the reason that optimal PID parameters based on set point x(t) aren’t optimal based on disturbance zakl(s).
+It’s the reason that optimal PID parameters based on set point x(t) aren’t optimal based on disturbance zakl(s) and vice versa.

 But when disturbance zakl(s) is in the “middle” as under?